Skip to content

 When using the Long-Running Jobs feature, #revoked? result also changes independently from marking messages.

-Consumer persistence
+Consumer Persistence

 Karafka consumer instances are persistent by default.
 This means that a single consumer instance will "live" as long as a given process instance consumes a given topic partition.
 This means you can elevate in-memory processing and buffering to achieve better performance.